MIKE BEGG

 3. Channel Concentration

 What percentage of revenue comes from a single platform?
 A business doing 90% of revenue on Amazon is a single-channel Amazon business.
 That's a legitimate asset in 2026, but the multiple reflects the risk: 2-3x SDE.
-(The full valuation math is in how to value an e-commerce business in 2026.)
+(The full valuation math is in how to value an e-commerce business in 2026; for the FBA-specific factors that push a given deal toward 2x or 3x, see Amazon FBA business valuation 2026.)

 Multi-channel brands (Amazon plus TikTok Shop or DTC) command 3-4.5x and carry lower platform risk.
 The spread between a 2.5x and 4x multiple on $500K in earnings is $750,000.
 Channel concentration is the single biggest variable in that spread.